Amazon Dash Button Binding

-The Amazon Dash Button is a cheap and small Wi-Fi connected device to order products from Amazon with the simple press of a button.
+The Amazon Dash Button (opens new window) is a cheap and small Wi-Fi connected device to order products from Amazon with the simple press of a button.
 This Binding allows you to integrate Dash Buttons into your home automation setup.

 Warning: The Dash Button will try to contact the Amazon servers every time the button is pressed.
 This might not be in line with your privacy preferences but can be prevented.
 Please refer to the "Preventing Communication with Amazon Servers" section for details.